 - You’ll learn what “Responsive Design” is and why it’s important.

 “Responsive Design” is the term used to describe creating websites that respond to changes in browser size in order to create something that works on any device.
-Unfortunately, that phrase is a little bit misleading, because of the word ‘design’.
+Unfortunately, that phrase is a little bit misleading, due to the word ‘design’.
 These lessons are not going to focus much on the actual design of responsive websites, but the techniques you can use to implement responsiveness on websites.

 The word ‘design’ refers to making decisions about what kinds of things look nice, crafting a user experience, and deciding exactly what a project should look like.
 There might be some tidbits about that sprinkled throughout these lessons, but it is not the primary focus.
 However, since this phrase has been pretty much universally adopted, it’s the phrase we’ll use here.